-Toby Boncey is developing a practice in all areas of commercial, residential and agricultural landlord and tenant law, and real property law.
-Toby is also interested in other areas of the law where they overlap with property related issues, such as property related professional negligence.
+Toby Boncey is experienced in all areas of commercial, residential and agricultural landlord and tenant law and real property law.
+Toby is also interested in other areas of the law where they overlap with property related issues, such as restitution and breach of contract claims.

-In addition to frequently advising on all landlord and tenant matters, Toby has recently advised in relation to property-related issues including estoppel, constructive trusts, easements, adverse possession, land registration, public and private rights of way, the Telecommunications Code, shooting and fishing rights, mooring rights, compulsory purchase and the law relating to caravan parks.
+In addition to frequently advising on all landlord and tenant matters, Toby has recently advised in relation to property-related issues including estoppel, constructive trusts, easements, adverse possession, land registration, public and private rights of way, the Telecommunications Code, shooting and fishing rights, mooring rights, the Pubs Code Regulations, compulsory purchase and the law relating to caravans.

-Toby frequently appears in both residential and commercial possession cases in the County Court, appearing on behalf of owners, landlords, mortgagees and tenants, and deals with all manner of procedural applications.
-He also appears regularly in the First-tier Tribunal, the Upper Tribunal and the High Court.
+Toby frequently appears in residential, commercial and real property disputes in the County Court and High Court, and deals with all manner of procedural applications.
+He also has appellate experience and appears regularly in the First-tier Tribunal and the Upper Tribunal.
+He has also recently been involved in a judicial review of a decision of HM Land Registry.